memgraph/docs/memgraph_versioned_docs/version-2.4.2/connect-to-memgraph/drivers/php.md

 php -S localhost:4000
 ```

-Open you browser, enter url localhost:4000 and you should see an output similar to the following:
+Open you browser, enter `localhost:4000` as URL and you should see an output similar to the following:

 ```
 Node 1 says: Hello, World!